 The President, Abuja Chambers of Commerce and Industry (ACCI) Adetokunbo Kayode has urged Nigerian businesses to embrace the Halal financial economy and benefit from the $3trillion business funding used to finance businesses all over the world.

 Kayode made this call during a press briefing on the Halal Expo 2020 scheduled for June at the ACCI venue in Abuja, stating that if an economy is as big as $3trillion for any part of the world that will embrace this economy then there is need for the nation’s industrial sector to key into it.

 The ACCI President lamented the exploitation by the commercial banks most of who fix their interest rate at 25%, which is on the very high side.

-Specifically, he said, the Bank of Industry, Development Bank of Nigeria DBN and other banks who claim they are supporting small and medium scale enterprises (SMEs) are actually strangulating businesses with their exorbitant interest rates.
+Specifically, he said, the Bank of Industry, Development Bank of Nigeria DBN, and other banks who claim they are supporting small and medium scale enterprises (SMEs) are strangulating businesses with their exorbitant interest rates.

-While making a case for halal funding, he said, “As the President of the ACCI where all my people are SMEs and I see poverty I feel that we should charge non interest fee.
-If non interest finance comes by way of Halal finance all well and good.
-This is what is new and we must try it because we cannot continue to the same thing the same way every time and expect a different result.”
+While making a case for halal funding, he said, “As the President of the ACCI where all my people are SMEs and I see poverty I feel that we should charge non-interest fee.
+If non-interest finance comes by way of Halal finance all well and good.
+This is what is new and we must try it because we cannot continue to do the same thing the same way every time and expect a different result.”